-The Kentucky Employees' Health Plan utilizes CVS Caremark's 2017 Preferred Drug List (the Formulary).
+The Kentucky Employees' Health Plan utilizes CVS/caremark's 2018 Advanced Control Drug List (the Formulary).
 An independent group of physicians, including multiple specialists and pharmacists, reviews all drugs on the Formulary to ensure complete clinical coverage in all therapeutic categories.

-2017 Formulary: Effective January 1, 2017, the change to CVS Caremark's Preferred Drug List eliminated certain drugs.
+2018 Formulary: Effective January 1, 2018, the change to CVS/caremark's Advanced Control Drug List (Formulary) eliminated certain drugs.
 In accordance with KRS 18A.2254, if you were covered under the Plan and were directly impacted, you were given a notice of the Formulary change.
-If, after consulting with your physician, you disagree with the Formulary change, you have the right to appeal the change.
+If, after consulting with your physician, you disagree with the Formulary change, you have the right to appeal the change within sixty (60) days from the date of notice of the change.
 See the Appeal section of this SPD for procedures on how to appeal the Formulary change.